dofu89/check24-API/README.md

 # check24-API

-A Check24-API using MERN stack
+A Check24-API using MERN stack (see all branches)

 ## How to run app: